c-stech-carter/HauntedHouse-v1.0/README.md

 ---

-## The Development Timeline
+## 🚀 The Development Timeline
-To see how this core prototype was subsequently expanded, optimized, and modernized, visit the later versions in this progression index:
+To see how this project evolved across different architectural stages, visit the other iterations in this progression index:
+* **The Absolute Baseline:** [HauntedHouse-v1.0](https://github.com/c-stech-carter/HauntedHouse-v1.0) — The original prototype utilizing a bottom ComboBox menu system for navigation and native multimedia tracks driven straight out of Main.java.
-* The Next Milestone: [HauntedHouse-v2.0](https://github.com/c-stech-carter/HauntedHouse-v2.0) - Introduces centralized GameWindow staging, a context-aware mouse menu pipeline, interactive room searching, and an encapsulated inventory tracking system.
+* **The Current Milestone:** [HauntedHouse-v2.0](https://github.com/c-stech-carter/HauntedHouse-v2.0) — Introduces centralized GameWindow staging, a context-aware right-click menu system, interactive room searching, and an encapsulated inventory tracking system.
-* The Final Production Build: [HauntedHouse-Release](https://github.com/c-stech-carter/HauntedHouse-Release) - Features complete project modernization with Gradle build automation, secure classpath resource mapping, and an optimized standalone bundle configuration.
+* **The Final Production Build:** [HauntedHouse-Release](https://github.com/c-stech-carter/HauntedHouse-Release) — Features complete project modernization with Gradle build automation, secure classpath resource mapping, and an optimized standalone bundle configuration.

 ***